cdepillabout/stacklock2nix/README.md

     `stacklock2nix` does override all the Haskell packages in your Stackage resolver, so you _will_ have to compile all the Haskell packages you use (similar to when you use `stack`).

+-   **Is there any chance that a Haskell dependency specified in `stack.yaml` or `stack.yaml.lock` will become a different version depending on whether I compile directly with `stack`, or with Nix using `stacklock2nix`?**

+    No.

+    `stacklock2nix` reads the `stack.yaml.lock` file and generates a completely new Nix package for each Haskell dependency specified in your `stack.yaml` and `stack.yaml.lock` file.  `stacklock2nix` uses the exact version of each package from the `stack.yaml.lock` file.